TheHeroBrine422/setup.lua/README.md

 Folder/Where/Love/Projects/go

-y or n for Hero's Library which overrides LuaFileSystem Library
+y or n for Hero's Library which overrides LuaFileSystem Library added to Lua Projects

-y or n for LuaFileSystem Library
+y or n for LuaFileSystem Library added to Lua Projects

 y or n for Automaticly adding Assets folder to Love Projects